Axway/api-builder-docs/content/en/docs/getting_started/_index.md

 logLevel: process.env.LOG_LEVEL || 'debug',
 ```

 This allows you to create containers for your application that can be configured when the container is started.
 The PORT is already environmentalized, so if you wish to launch {{% variables/apibuilder_prod_name %}} on a different port, you can set PORT as an environment variable.
-For example, on Unix:
+For example, on unix:

 ```bash
 // Change port via env